Warkanlock/warkanlock.github.io/_posts/2024-03-15-moving-abroad-2.md

 ---

-Living abroad makes you feel quite disconnected from everything, and it feels weird to be an outsider.
-However, you want to feel comfortable enough to feel near home.
+Living abroad makes you feel quite disconnected from everything, and it feels strange to be an outsider.
+However, you want to feel comfortable enough to feel close to home.

-That's why abroad, you end up listening to music from the country you are from, eating the things you didn't like before or, in my case, drinking mate (a lot more than I did back home).
+That's why, abroad, you end up listening to music from the country you're from, eating the things you didn't like before or, in my case, drinking mate (much more than at home).

-Escaping this reality and living outside your comfort zone is nice for a while, and suddenly you start to feel trapped in an infinite loop of disconformity.
+Escaping this reality and living outside your comfort zone is nice for a while, and then suddenly you start to feel trapped in an infinite loop of dissatisfaction.

 Where you were is not the place you want, and now the place you want is no longer the place you wanted to live before.

 It's a dichotomy, and it's because traveling changes you.
-However, not traveling in a touristic way.
-Traveling in a way that you feel penetrated by the culture where you are.
+However, don't travel in a touristy way.
+Travel in a way that you feel penetrated by the culture of the place you are in.
 The feeling of being part of the routine and not just an NPC.

 ---